brownsend/node/README.md

 `-additionalPort0` Specify the WebSocket listen port if you want to use the _https_ protocol; otherwise, set it to -1.
 Make sure you set at least one of the `-listen` or `-listen`.

+`-additionalPort1` Specify the WebSocket listen port if you want to use the _WSS_ protocol; otherwise, set it to -1.
+Make sure you set at least one of the `-listen` or `-listen`.

-`-additionalPort2` Specify the tcp listen port if you want to use the _https_ protocol; otherwise, set it to -1.
+`-additionalPort2` Specify the Tcp listen port if you want to use the _https_ protocol; otherwise, set it to -1.
+Make sure you set at least one of the `-listen` or `-listen`.

+`-additionalPort3` Specify the WebSocket listen port if you want to use the _WS_ protocol; otherwise, set it to -1.
 Make sure you set at least one of the `-listen` or `-listen`.

 `/p2pnode/run/dendrite-p2p` Specify the directory of the `peerID`.